f-charton/f-charton.github.io/roots.md

 ### Larger degrees

-Results scale to larger degrees: table 4 presents six models, trained on polynomials of degree 5, 8, 10, 15, 20 and 25.
+Table 4 presents models trained on polynomials of degree 5, 8, 10, 15, 20 and 25.
+As the degree increases, predicting all roots becomes a very hard task.
+Max-err accuracy drops to zero after degree 10.
+Still, the models can predict at least one root in over 92% of the test cases, and prefict an average of 3 to 4 roots for all degrees.

+In other words, whereas **predicting all roots** does not scale to large degrees, **predicting some roots** does not seem to be constrained.

 **Table 4 - Accuracy as a function of degree**
 |Degree | All roots (max-err) | One root (min-err) | % of roots (avg-err) | # roots predicted |